DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 ### How to run

- - Clone the repo.
+ - Clone the repo and navigate into the directory in terminal.
 Then open jupyter lab using the following line of code in the terminal

 docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work rehan13/dsci-310-group-08-akrm:latest